basho/basho_docs/content/riak/ts/1.5.0/using/querying/reference.md

 [arithmetic]: /riak/ts/1.5.0/using/querying/select/arithmetic-operations/
 [aggregate]: /riak/ts/1.5.0/using/querying/select/aggregate-functions/

-This document lists in brief each SQL statement available in Riak TS.
+This document lists each SQL statement available in Riak TS.

 ## DESCRIBE